felipelouza/mm-repair/pagerank/Readme.md

 Top: 60597 60595 247028
 Elapsed time: 0 secs
 ```
 Type `repagerank` without arguments to get the available command line options.
-The executables `csrvpagerank` and `re32pagerank` and `reivpagerank` work as `repagerank` (they share the same code) but assumes the compressed matrix is in format CSRV, Re32, and ReIV respectively.
+The executables `csrvpagerank` and `re32pagerank` and `reivpagerank` work as `repagerank` (they share the same code) but assume the compressed matrix is in format CSRV, Re32, and ReIV respectively.